-Join Garrick Chow for an in-depth discussion in this video Deciding what role or roles you want to play, part of Understanding Audio and Music Production Careers.
+Join Garrick Chow for an in-depth discussion in this video Deciding what role or roles you want to play, part of Audio and Music Production Careers: First Steps.

 - There are several main roles that people play in the world of audio and music production.
 Engineer, producer, composer, songwriter, the various positions in post-production, and more.
 Here I'd like to discuss these roles, as you'll likely find yourself in one or more of them in various times while working in audio and music production.
 Understanding some of the specifics of each production role, may help steer you down the path of learning that's most interesting to you.
 Let's start with the engineer.
 The term engineer is the broadest category in the audio and music production world.
 Possibly the most common image of an engineer is here behind the console, either recording or mixing a song in a professional studio like this one.